quadrate-language/quadrate/docs/docs/docs/learn/7-advanced/higher-order-functions.md

 ## Limitations

-Quadrate's anonymous functions are **function pointers**, not full closures:
+Quadrate's anonymous functions have some limitations:

-- Cannot capture local variables from enclosing scope
-- Cannot be composed or manipulated as data
 - Each must have an explicit type signature
+- Variables are captured by reference (changes are visible to the closure)

 For more advanced functional patterns, consider using named helper functions.
+See [Anonymous Functions](anonymous-functions.md) for details on closures and variable capture.